lbeltramino/py-redis-queue/README.md

 # Redis Queue API

 This project is a message queue system built with Flask and Redis.
-It exposes an API with three endpoints: pop, push, and count.
+It exposes an API with four endpoints: health, pop, push, and count.

 ## API Endpoints